 - Purina Bella Grain-Free Pâté With Lamb, Peas & Sweet Potatoes

 - Purina Bella Grain-Free Pâté With Turkey in Savory Juices

 - Purina Bella Pâté Grilled Chicken Flavor in Savory Juices

 |Purina Bella Grain-Free Pate with Lamb||

 |Purina Bella Grilled Chicken in Savory Juices||

 The Purina Bella line of dog food is formulated to meet the unique nutritional needs of toy and small dog breeds.
 This line includes a variety of flavors and recipes, including wet and dry formulas, to suit your dog’s individual tastes and preferences.

-Here’s what you need to know about the brand and whether or not it’s the right food for your dog.
+Here’s what you need to know about the brand and whether or not it’s the right dog food for your canine.